DataDog/datadog-lambda-js/README.md

 If you encounter a bug with this package, we want to hear about it.
 Before opening a new issue, search the existing issues to avoid duplicates.

-When opening an issue, include the Datadog Lambda Layer version, Python version, and stack trace if available.
+When opening an issue, include the Datadog Lambda Layer version, Node version, and stack trace if available.
 In addition, include the steps to reproduce when appropriate.

 You can also open an issue for a feature request.